Arts, Culture & History

 Seeking out Ventura’s Artistic Underground

-Peaceful.
-Enveloped by spectacular Nature.
-An open community that welcomes everyone.
-Close to LA but worlds away from the crowds and the roar.
+Wrapped by stars, sea, and sun.
+An easy-going open-minded community that welcomes everyone.
+Close to Los Angeles, but countless worlds away from the crowds and the roar.
 Small wonder Ventura is a haven for artists.
 A sometimes overlooked facet of Ventura.
 But not for you.

 Yes, Ventura is most often associated with sunny, uncrowded beaches, a bustling, easily walkable Downtown, family fun at Ventura Harbor, and the rugged adventure of the Channel Islands.
-But with so many creatives calling this coastal community home, it’s not surprising there’s more to the picture.
+But with so many creatives calling Ventura home, it’s not surprising there’s more to the picture than sunshine and surfers.

 Below, a glimpse of Ventura’s vibrant art and music scene and rich local history.
 Step beyond the conventional Ventura, and explore the artsy underground that some travelers miss.